Pressure Hold Integrity Testing

 Pressure hold test was conducted at the wrong time

-sterilization, especially when sterilizing with steam.
+Pressure hold testing should be conducted only after sterilization, especially when sterilizing with steam.
 Improper cooling of cartridges after steam sterilization can cause severe warping that affects the integrity of the membrane.
 Integrity testing after sterilization (and proper cool down) will identify this issue if it has occurred.
 Conduct a chemical sanitization after opening the housing for the integrity test.

 WARNING: Pressurized containers present a safety risk to operators.
 Ensure proper safety procedure and tools are used and in all cases regulator and approved vessels are utilized per local regulation and common safe practice.